linfanf/linfanf.github.io/_pages/about.md

 About Me
 ======
-I'm a Postdoctoral Scientist in [Supply Chain Optimization Technologies](https://www.amazon.science/tag/supply-chain-optimization-technologies) at Amazon, working under the supervision of Garrett van Ryzin.
+I'm a Postdoctoral Scientist in [Supply Chain Optimization Technologies](https://www.amazon.science/tag/supply-chain-optimization-technologies) at Amazon, working under the supervision of [Garrett van Ryzin](https://scholar.google.com/citations?user=7KI2Fa8AAAAJ&hl=en).
+I'm also mentored by [Hong Namkoong](https://hsnamkoong.github.io/) and [Assaf Zeevi](https://www0.gsb.columbia.edu/faculty/azeevi/).

-I recently completed my PhD in [Management Science and Engineering](https://msande.stanford.edu/) at Stanford University, where I was fortunate to be advised by Peter Glynn.
+I recently completed my PhD in [Management Science and Engineering](https://msande.stanford.edu/) at Stanford University, where I was fortunate to be advised by [Peter Glynn](https://web.stanford.edu/~glynn/).

 Starting Fall 2024, I'll be an Assistant Professor in the [Operations Department](https://www.kellogg.northwestern.edu/faculty/academics/operations.aspx) of the [Kellogg School of Management](https://www.kellogg.northwestern.edu/) at Northwestern University.